mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-doctran.md

 ## engine

-Translation engine.
-Currently supports Google and OpenAI.
-OpenAI is recommended because its translation results are more natural and fluent.
+The translation engine, currently supporting Google and OpenAI, it is recommended to use OpenAI as its translation results are more natural and fluent.

 - google
 - openai

+### to(google)

+The target language for translation, which needs to be specified for all translation engines.

+## google

+Only the `to` configuration item is required, no other configuration items are needed.

-## to
+## openai

-Target language for translation.

-## apiKey
+### apiKey

-When the engine is set to 'openai', you need to configure the OpenAI API key.
-You need to create one yourself on the [OpenAI platform](https://platform.openai.com/api-keys).
+The OpenAI API key needs to be configured, which needs to be created on the [OpenAI Platform](https://platform.openai.com/api-keys) manually.